stax76/MediaInfo.NET/README.md

 # MediaInfo.NET

 MediaInfo.NET is a alternative MediaInfo frontend.

-Unlike the original frontend it supports High DPI and a search/filter feature.
+## Features

+- High DPI support
+- A search/filter feature
+- A tab bar showing each track in a dedicated tab

 Files can be opened via Drag & Drop and via command line: